Mary Nolan: Hollywood years and decline

 Nolan's career and reputation took another hit when, in 1930, she was fired from the film What Men Want.
 Nolan got into an argument with Ernst Laemmle, the film's director, after she learned she was the only cast member who hadn't received a close-up shot.
 Laemmle (the nephew of Universal boss Carl Laemmle) banned Nolan from the set, and she was fired.
-After threatening to file a lawsuit against Universal, the studio bought her contract in January 1931.
+After threatening to file a lawsuit against Universal, the studio bought out her contract in January 1931.
 Due to her reputation for alleged drug use and temperamental behavior, Nolan could not find work with any major studio.
 For the remainder of her career, she appeared in supporting roles in low-budget films for Poverty Row studios.
 She made her final appearance in the 1933 mystery film File 113 for Allied Pictures.

 Personal life

 Nolan was married once and had no children.
 She married stockbroker Wallace T. McCreary on March 29, 1931.
 One week before they married, McCreary lost $3 million on bad investments.
 The couple used McCreary's remaining money to open a dress shop in Beverly Hills.
 The shop went out of business within months, and Nolan filed for bankruptcy in August 1931.
 Nolan divorced McCreary in July 1932.